h2020-momentum/MOMENTUM/Demand/Mode choice/New mode choice model (logit)/readme.md

 # Citing this model

-Narayanan, S. and Antoniou, C. (2021).
-Factors affecting the mode shift from conventional transport modes to shared mobility services.
-Manuscript in preparation.
+Narayanan, S. and Antoniou, C. (2022).
+Shared mobility services towards Mobility as a Service (MaaS): What, who and when?.
+Manuscript under review.

 # License